Julius Fahr: Career

 In 1975 Brett Young Seed was sold to Mackenzie Seeds.
 With extra time on his hands, he became a member of the German Business Professional Association and held the position of President from 1976 to 1977, and a director at Hansa Credit Union.

 Much later, Fahr took on the challenge brought to him to help establish a new Lutheran congregation in East St. Paul called Abundant Life Lutheran Church.
-In 1973, Fahr combined resources with four other gentlemen to start The Puratone Corporation now one of western Canada’s largest hog operations.
+In 1973, Fahr combined resources with four other gentlemen to start The Puratone Corporation now one of western Canada's largest hog operations.
 He encouraged and supported the company financially throughout its history and particularly during the challenging times.
 Fahr found a lot of satisfaction in seeing others succeed.
 Not only did he significantly invest in Puratone, but he also played an active role in ensuring that individual employees succeeded by providing them the financial resources needed to buy shares in the company, or even buy their shares back when they needed the money for other things.

-Fahr was a silent partner in many business and personal ventures.
-In addition, a well-respected member of the larger community.
-Fahr was a very optimistic person, showing courage, wisdom and generosity in many situations.
+Fahr was a silent partner in a number of business ventures and was active in his wider community.